• Skip to content

 Allow individual department managers to prepare their budget estimates.
 This simple step will result in greater accountability, more accurate reporting, and increased reliability.

-For instance, if the church has a strategy to grow its youth ministry, there would be budget dollars allocated to the youth department to support those efforts.
+For instance, if the church has a strategy to grow its youth ministry, budget dollars would be allocated to the youth department to support those efforts.
 The Youth Director will then present a budget based on program needs and strategy.

 The advantage of this approach is that working managers are more apt to follow their budgets.

-Because they participated in the budget process and understand the reasoning behind it – as opposed to a budget handed down to them from above.
+Because they participated in the budget process and understood the reasoning behind it – as opposed to a budget handed down to them from above.

 A manager’s involvement in the budget process adds a layer of accountability in that they have no one to blame for failing to meet their budget requirements.